This immune-boosting Daal is packed with flavor and benefits, featuring anti-inflammatory spices like turmeric, ginger, garlic, and cayenne pepper.

 Instructions

-• AROMATICS: Add melted coconut oil to a large pot over medium heat.
-Add in diced onion and sautรฉ, stirring frequently, until golden, 6-8 minutes.
-Add in the garlic, ginger, tomato paste, seasonings, and salt & pepper to taste (I add 1 tsp fine sea salt & 1/2 tsp pepper).
-Add the optional 1/4 tsp cayenne pepper here if you like some heat.
-Cook, stirring constantly, until very fragrant and tomato paste begins to darken, 3-4 minutes.
-Reduce the heat or add a tiny splash of water if needed -- nothing should be burning; we are looking for everything to get very fragrant.
+• Add melted coconut oil to a large pot over medium heat.
+Add in diced onion and sauté, stirring frequently, until golden, 6–8 minutes.
+Add in garlic, ginger, tomato paste, seasonings, and salt and pepper to taste (I add 1 tsp salt and 1/2 tsp pepper).
+Add optional 1/4 tsp cayenne pepper here if you like some heat.
+Cook, stirring constantly, until very fragrant and tomato paste begins to darken, 3–4 minutes.
+Reduce heat or add a tiny splash of water if needed—nothing should be burning; we are looking for everything to get very fragrant.

-• SIMMER: Pour in the vegetable stock and scrape the bottom of the pan.
+• Pour in vegetable stock and scrape the bottom of the pan.
 Rinse lentils in a fine-mesh sieve under cold water until water runs clear.
 Add lentils and the coconut milk.
 Stir and bring to a boil.
-Once boiling, reduce the heat to low and gently simmer, stirring occasionally and scraping the bottom of the pot until lentils are tender to desired preference, 25-35 minutes (Note 5).
+Once boiling, reduce heat to low and gently simmer, stirring occasionally and scraping the bottom until lentils are tender to desired preference, 25–35 minutes (see note 5).

 Video